KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/usa/refs.md

 For each REFS cycle, the membership is drawn from:

 - **Current-cycle RRFS deterministic** forecast (run hourly; the cycle-current run feeds REFS)
-- **Current-cycle RRFS ensemble members** — RRFS produces 5 ensemble members at the 00/06/12/18 UTC cycles, using different initial conditions, lateral boundary conditions, and model physics relative to the deterministic forecast
+- **Current-cycle RRFS ensemble members** — RRFS produces 5 ensemble members at the 00/06/12/18 UTC cycles, using different initial conditions, lateral boundary conditions, and model physics relative to the deterministic forecast.
+These members are themselves publicly distributed since 2026-09-09; see [Data availability](#data-availability).
 - **6-hour-old RRFS deterministic** forecast (time-lagged)
 - **6-hour-old RRFS ensemble members** (time-lagged)
 - **For CONUS and Alaska only:** two additional HRRR members — the current cycle and a 6-hour-old cycle